ruie/vim-ruie/README.md

 # vim-ruie
-A Dark Colorscheme for Vim.
+A Dark Colorscheme for Vim and iTerm